Developed during the eighteenth and nineteenth centuries, the Elbe Valley of Dresden boasts natural beauty as well as historic and cultural sites.

 Extending about twenty kilometers (about 12 miles) from the Pillnitz Palace in the southeast to the Übigau Palace in the northwest, the area known as the Elbe Valley includes the majority of the city of Dresden.

 Declared a UNESCO World Heritage Site in 2004 due to its diverse architecture, cultural landscape, and outstanding land use, the Elbe Valley boasts everything from sixteenth-century monuments and parks to twentieth-century suburban villas to valuable natural features that make the area a true gem in Germany’s crown.
-The site was delisted however in 2009 due to the unfortunate and shortsighted decision to build a new four-lane bridge.
+The site was delisted however in 2009 due to the shortsighted decision to build a new four-lane bridge.

 What to See